#F5F5F5

 Review your storyboard, add annotations and any extra notes you feel will be helpful in production.
 Storyboards are often used as first drafts of a story, so don’t worry if it looks messy.
 Of course, you can always use a fresh blank storyboard template to tidy things up a bit after.

-Once you’re happy, share it with your production team, or even just your friends – and happy creating!
+Once you’re happy, share your storyboard PDF with your production team, or even just your friends for their input – then it’s time to start creating!

 #F5F5F5